officiallysingh/problem-handler-web-demo/README.md

 * **State** and **Employee** management APIs are secured, so need to pass a JWT token in `Authorization` header.
 See the lock symbol against the API in Swagger

 **Click on Authorize button** to pass the JWT Token.
-Use following as JWT Token.
+Use any valid JWT Token.
 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
 ```